tsukudabuddha/dictionary/README.md

 # Dictionary Take Home Assignment
+## Disclaimers:
+- I used ChatGPT for the valid word finding solution.
+I feel that the problem was appropriate for ChatGPT and I wanted to spend some more time showing some react native code... also I've been meaning to checkout Tamagui for awhile and I decided to use it once I heard there was a take home assignment.
-## Disclaimers: I used ChatGPT for the valid word finding solution + Setup the Tamagui + Solito + Next + Expo Monorepo using the Tamagui starter (see it's README below)
+- The Tamagui + Solito + Next + Expo Monorepo was setup using the Tamagui starter (see it's README below)

 ## Files to checkout
 [`packages/app/features/dictionary/utils/getListOfValidWords.ts`](https://github.com/tsukudabuddha/dictionary/blob/main/packages/app/features/dictionary/utils/getListOfValidWords.ts)